epn/Star.jl/README.md

 g(a, z) = begin z[1] += a ; cumsum!(z,z) ; end

-Note that the user doesn't have to worry about using "spawns", "fetches", and "syncs", when programming with this abstraction.
+Note that the programmer doesn't have to worry about using "spawns", "fetches", and "syncs", when programming with the Star abstraction.

-Other examples in the examples directory include
+Other examples of the Star abstraction (in the examples directory) include

 1. utvw.jl, which computes x=u'vw on column vectors u, v, w, and x.

 2. trid/parallel.jl which solves Ax=b where A is a symmetric, diagonally-dominant, tridiagonal matrix, and b and x are the rhs and solution respectively.